Manifest

 Policy Governance

 Authorization logic is often hardcoded inside applications, making it difficult to control how access decisions are made or to track them for auditing.
-ZTAuth* separates policy from application code by introducing a centralized layer for defining and enforcing authorization rules.
+ZTAuth* separates policy from application code by introducing a policy layer — which can be centralized or decentralized — for defining authorization rules.

 Policies are stored in a Git-like structure, ensuring immutability, versioning, correctness, and portability.
 This enables consistent access control and supports integration with auditing, risk management, and compliance processes.